MicrosoftDocs/defender-docs/defender-office-365/anti-spam-bulk-sender-inisghts.md

   - **Current level**: The number of messages that were identified as bulk
   - **New level**:

-- **Current bulk email threshold**: The BCL threshold value:
-  - If you go directly to the page using <https://security.microsoft.com/senderinsights>, the BCL threshold value is 7.
-  - If you go to the page from the properties of a custom anti-spam policy or the default anti-spam policy, the BCL threshold value is the current value from the policy.
 - **New bulk email threshold**: Use the slider to experiment with different BCL values and see the result on detected vs. delivered email messages.
 - **Good coefficient**: The value from 0 to 100 indicates how trustworthy the message sender is, based on past interactions, message frequency, and admin or user feedback.
   - A higher value restricts the simulation results to more reliable and trusted senders.